I would like to start this review with a song.

-On a side note, I can’t be the only one who’s seen Harry’s Slytherin side… completely disappear since book two when it was a plot point?
-I really wish Rowling was a more attentive writer…
+On a side note, I can’t be the only one who’s seen Harry’s Slytherin side completely disappear since book two, when it was a plot point, right?
+I really wish Rowling was more attentive writer…

 I’d Love to go with You as Friends!

 Luna Lovegood is the woman (well, girl, but I prefer to imagine her as a woman.) that Harry brought to Slughorn’s party.
 Wonderful!
-As you might have noticed, I love Luna.
+As you might have noticed, I’m a huge fan of Luna.

 Also, RIP the friendzone.
 Why Harry, why!!!!!

 Slughorn himself is a very well constructed character.
 He’s very Slytherin in his motives, quite despicable, but he’s also still just a man.
 And quite a friendly one too.
 I’m pretty happy about him actually.

 The party though, I burst out laughing at this part,

 To Harry’s horror, Slughorn threw out an arm and seemed to scoop Snape out of thin air towards them.

 Harry Potter’s Character

 Has improved once more.
 I knew, I knew that he had potential!
 Harry isn’t perma-angry, and his comebacks are getting strong.